fiesta/apidocs/index.rst

 <https://fiesta.cc/list/Tm5Qg6knny5zAAAN>`_.

-The purpose of the Fiesta API is to allow programmatic creation and management of email groups, or **lists**.
-The members of a list can interact with the list by sending emails to a **list address**.
+The purpose of the Fiesta API is to allow programmatic creation and management of email groups, or lists.
+The members of a list can interact with the list by sending emails to a list address.
 By default, an email sent to a list address will be forwarded to the other members of the list (just like a traditional mailing list).
 The Fiesta API, however, gives developers the option of altering the way